CassFaith13/CassFaith13/README.md

 -
 - 👀 I’m interested in XR and using coding to help make a more accessible world for everyone.
 -
-- 🌱 I’m currently learning SQL!
+- 🌱 I’m currently learning Blazor!
 -
 - 💞️ I’m looking to collaborate on passion projects.
 -